marczaku/networking-103-rest-server/README.md

 - Install Unity Hub & Unity.

 ## Remarks
-- In the first Exercise, we are not using any HTTP-Classes, but manually using the HTTP-Protocol for educational purposes.
+- In the first Exercise, we are not using any HTTP-Classes, but manually using the HTTP-Protocol with a TCP-Client for educational purposes.

 ## Part 1 - Tiny Browser: